-The two journal articles associated with the report also did not meet all the items.^{5, 6} One article, which was partly linked with the main HS&DR funded project detailed in the report, did not state the research question/hypotheses (Item3), nor describe any shortcomings in the design (Item9), consider the appropriateness of methods used (Item10) or state any caveats about the study (Item13).6 The other article, published prior to the report, also did not state the research question/hypotheses (Item3).5 There was no reporting of ethical considerations (Item7).
-There was only partial reporting of any inherent shortcomings in the design and analysis and how these might influence findings (Item9), consideration of the appropriateness of methods used (Item13).
+The two journal articles associated with the report also did not meet all the items.
+One article, which was partly linked with the main HSDR programme-funded project detailed in the report, did not state the research question/hypotheses (item 3), nor did it describe any shortcomings in the design (item 9), consider the appropriateness of methods used (item 10) or state any caveats about the study (item 13).
+The other article, published prior to the report, also did not state the research question/hypotheses (item 3).
+There was no reporting of ethical considerations (item 7).
+There was only partial reporting of any inherent shortcomings in the design and analysis and how these might influence findings (item 9), consideration of the appropriateness of methods used (item 10) and caveats about the study (item 13).

-A report77 and a linked journal article78 met 12 out of 13 of items, but did not define the research as a case study (Item1).
-The authors of this study stated it was a prospective observational study, but because it contained many elements of an organisational case study, it was recommended by HS&DR for this project.
+A report and a linked journal article reported 12 out of 13 of items, but did not define the research as a case study (item 1).
+The authors of this study stated it was a prospective observational study but, because it contained many elements of an organisational case study, it was recommended by the HSDR programme for this project.

-In summary, one exemplar publication5 met 61% of the reporting standards, two^{6, 7} met 69% and six^{2, 3, 74, 75, 81, 82} met all of the reporting standards.
-The journal articles largely met the same criteria as the corresponding reports.
-As with the example case studies above, these publications covered a range of case study methodology and were aimed at different audiences, therefore the lack of reporting should not be taken to mean a lack of quality in the methods used in the studies themselves, nor as implied criticism of the original authors.
+In summary, one exemplar publication reported 61% of the reporting standards, two reported 69% and six2,3,74,75,81,82 reported all of the reporting standards.
+The journal articles largely reported the same criteria as the corresponding reports.
+As with the example case studies above, these publications covered a range of case study methodology and were aimed at different audiences; therefore, the lack of reporting should not be taken as an indication of a lack of quality in the methods used in the studies themselves, nor as implied criticism of the original authors.